The Meditative Mind: How Sitting Still Can Turn Back the Brain’s Clock

 Our brains, like old cities, tend to crumble with time.

-Neurons fire a little slower.
-Gray matter thins.
-Memory walks into rooms and forgets why it came in.
+Neurons fire a little slower, gray matter thins, and memory walks into rooms and forgets why it came in (walk back out again and you’ll remember!).

-In long-term meditators, this reshaping isn’t subtle.
-It’s visible.
-As if stillness were carving out new space for peace inside the folds of the mind.
+In long-term meditators, this reshaping isn’t subtle, it’s actually visible, as if stillness were carving out new space for peace inside the folds of the mind.

 Cortisol, the primary stress hormone, shrinks the hippocampus, increases brain inflammation, and erodes memory over time.
-It’s like leaving your brain out in the rain.
+It’s like leaving your brain out in the rain a little too long.

-Imagine what two years might do.
-Or ten.
+Imagine what two years might do…or ten.
+Or a lifetime like my dad!

 The Brain, Rewritten by Breath